JSeam2/Tora-Zilliqa/README.md

 #### 3. Other simple cases
 * We also give some other simple cases:
-    * The first case is the general request to  fetch data from a general web api, the request contract is in **contracts/GeneralRequest.scilla**.
+    * The first case is the general request to  fetch data from a general web api, the request contract is in **contracts/GeneralRequest.scilla**, the invoke code is in **tests/general_request_test.py**.
-    * The second case is the trial to fetch cross-chain info data, the request contract is in **contracts/CrossChainInfoRequest.scilla**.
+    * The second case is the trial to fetch cross-chain info data, the request contract is in **contracts/CrossChainInfoRequest.scilla**, the invoke code is in **tests/cross_chain_request_test.py**.
-    * The last case is the trial to verify the existence of a cross-chain transaction, the request contract is in **contracts/CrossChainTxnVerifyRequest.scilla**.
+    * The last case is the trial to verify the existence of a cross-chain transaction, the request contract is in **contracts/CrossChainTxnVerifyRequest.scilla**, the invoke code is in **tests/cross_chain_request_test.py**.
 * The tests can be run similar with the top trading pairs case.